networknext/next/README.md

 ## Relay (C++)

-This is the service that suppliers run on their hardware to become part of the Network Next.
+This is the service that suppliers run on their hardware to become part of Network Next.

 - Command: [`cmd/relay`](./cmd/relay)